Motorcycle battery – Different types & tips to extend life

 Gel motorcycle battery

-Gel batteries are another type of lead-acid battery among motorcycle battery types that is maintenance-free and spill-proof.
-They are suitable for deep cycle applications but are more expensive and have limited power output compared to AGM and lithium batteries.
-They are also sensitive to overcharging.The advanced technology of gel batteries makes them more expensive, but their durability and performance justify the cost in high-demand situations.
+Gel batteries are a type of lead-acid battery that are maintenance-free and spill-proof.
+They work well for deep-cycle use but cost more and provide less power than AGM or lithium batteries.
+They are also sensitive to overcharging.
+While gel batteries are more expensive due to their advanced technology, their durability and performance make them worth the cost in demanding situations.

-Pros of Gel Batteries
+Pros Of Gel Batteries

 1. Maintenance-Free: These gel batteries do not require regular maintenance, providing convenience to riders.